hundehausen/awesome-monero/README.md

 - [Docker-XMRig](https://github.com/metal3d/docker-xmrig) - Xmrig containeried to mine monero cryptocurrency
 - [MoneroOS](https://github.com/4rkal/MoneroOS) - Plug and play monero mining archuseriso config
 - [XMRig for Android](https://github.com/XMRig-for-Android/xmrig-for-android) - ⛏ Mine Monero from your android device

+## Decentralized Exchanges

+- [Bisq](https://bisq.network/) - A decentralized exchange network for trading Monero and other cryptocurrencies.
+- [Haveno](https://github.com/woodser/haveno) - A decentralized, peer-to-peer, non-custodial Monero exchange for trading fiat currencies for Monero.
+- [Serai](https://github.com/serai-dex/serai) - Serai is a new DEX, built from the ground up, initially planning on listing Bitcoin, Ethereum, DAI, and Monero, offering a liquidity-pool-based trading experience.
+Funds are stored in an economically secured threshold-multisig wallet.
+- [BasicSwapDex](https://github.com/tecnovert/basicswap) ([Website](https://basicswapdex.com/)) - The BasicSwap DEX is a privacy-first and decentralized exchange which features cross-chain atomic swaps and a distributed order book.

 ## Atomic Swaps